kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Model training</span>
         <span class="tag is-success is-light">Ordinary least squares</span>
     </div>
-    <p>We will start diving into one of the approaches to Machine Learning, that is, Supervised Learning.
-We will give a general introduction about Supervised Learning, as well as how dataset is crucial for a successful learning algorithm.</p>
+    <p>We will start diving into one of the approaches to machine learning, that is, Supervised Learning.
+We will give a general introduction about Supervised Learning, as well as define the components of a dataset and a learning algorithm.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">